Christopher St Lawrence, 10th Baron Howth

 Christopher St Lawrence, 10th Baron Howth (c.
-1568–1619) was an Anglo-Irish statesman and soldier of the Elizabethan and Jacobean era.
+1568–1619) was an Irish statesman and soldier of the Elizabethan and Jacobean era.
 His personal charm made him a favourite of two successive English monarchs, and he was also a soldier of great courage and some ability, who fought under the Earl of Essex and Lord Mountjoy during the Nine Years' War.
 However, his bitter quarrels with the Lord Deputy of Ireland, his feuds with other leading families of the Anglo-Irish Pale, and his suspected involvement in the conspiracy which led to the Flight of the Earls, damaged his reputation.
 He is best remembered for the legend that he was kidnapped by the "Pirate Queen" Granuaile when he was a small boy.

 Early life

 He was born about 1568, the eldest son of Nicholas, 9th Baron Howth, and his first wife Margaret, fifth daughter of Sir Christopher Barnewall of Turvey by his wife Marion Sherle.
 According to the legend of Granuaile he spent his childhood at Howth Castle, although his parents lived for some years at Platten in Meath.
 While his father was a devout and open Roman Catholic, at a time when it was politically dangerous to admit to such beliefs, the son converted to the Protestant faith sometime before 1605: his enemies maintained this was purely a matter of expediency, not religious conviction.
 Certainly, in later years he was happy to form an alliance with the Catholic nobility and seems to have briefly returned to the Catholic faith in 1606–7.